MEET OUR FACULTY

 Artistic Director

 Teresa Taylor devoted her life to ballet and teaching.
 Guided by discipline, tradition, passion and intuition she inspires her students to achieve their personal best.
-A dedicated teacher for nearly 30 years, Teresa continues to expand her knowledge to better help her students.
+A dedicated teacher for 30+ years, Teresa continues to expand her knowledge to better help her students.
 Certifications include ABT® National Training Curriculum ABT® Certified Teacher who has successfully completed the ABT® Teacher Training Primary through Level 5, Balanced Body Pilates Instructor certified in all Apparatus, Progressing Ballet Technique certified Levels 1, 2 and 3 and Lisa Howell of the Ballet Blog Level 2 Pointe, Core and Flexibility training.
-She recently spent 3 years volunteering with UCSF Benioff Children’s Hospital Dance Medicine Program where she helped Physical Therapists better understand the demands of young dancers during their rehabilitation after injury, while gaining a better understanding of multiple dance related injuries and the treatment protocols administered by PT’s.
-Upon graduating from college with honors and two degrees, she went on to perform with Ballet Theatre of Boston, Ballet New England and Boston Dance Company while teaching for Boston Ballet's Center for Dance Education.
-She strives to see her students gain a better understanding of their bodies, enjoy the strength, power and beauty that is within each of us, and reach their artistic dreams.
+Just prior to Covid she spent 3 years volunteering with UCSF Benioff Children’s Hospital Dance Medicine Program where she helped Physical Therapists better understand the demands of young dancers during their rehabilitation after injury, while gaining a better understanding of multiple dance related injuries and the treatment protocols administered by PT’s.
+Through this process she gained insight into dancer’s health and wellness prior to injury.
+This has been of interest to Teresa since she was first exposed to the idea of Dance Medicine and Science when she attended the International Dance Medicine and Science Conference in 1993.
+She has been a member ever since.
+She endeavors to share this knowledge through Benicia Ballet with the faculty, staff, dancers and their families.

-Associate Artistic Director, Choreographer, Project Manager for Company Programs
+Associate Artistic Director, Choreographer,

-TINA ZAYNER
+TINA ZAHNER

 Ballet & Tap Faculty

 Tina found her love of dance at a very young age.
 She began her formal ballet training in her mom’s studio at the age of three.
 As a young child, she spent her summers in New York City performing with Jackie Gleason.
 She also studied ballet, tap and acrobatics at the June Taylor Dance Studio.
 Upon moving to California, she continued her studies with her mom at Stamps School of Classical Ballet in Albany while attending summer courses at San Francisco Ballet School.
 She’s had the privilege of taking classes with accomplished teachers and dancers including Harold Christensen, Roberta Meyer, Sally Streets, Tilly Abbe and Carmalita Maracci, among others.
 She began teaching at the age of fifteen in her mom’s dance studio and found her passion.
 Upon her mom’s retirement, she took over the responsibility as owner and artistic director of Stamps School of Classical Ballet.
 As artistic director, she taught classes in classical ballet, tap, acrobatics and many other forms of dance for 21 years.
 She resumed her career at Susie Harper School of Dance as ballet director for 20 years while guest teaching locally.
+She has been with Benicia Ballet for 8 years and is loving every minute.

 ALEXIS RISI